Reflux in Bottle-Fed Babies: What Is Normal and What Actually Helps

 Most babies see real improvement once they:

-- Are older than 4 months (the natural peak)
+- Are older than 4 months — the natural peak of reflux frequency

 - Spend more time upright — sitting, standing, crawling

-- Start solids at around 6 months — thicker stomach contents stay down better
+- Start solids at around 6 months — thicker stomach contents stay down more reliably

-By the first birthday, the great majority of babies have grown out of it entirely.
+By the first birthday, the great majority of babies have outgrown reflux entirely.

 When to Ask for Support